25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 - A closure may be described as a combination of a function and the lexical environment in which it was declared

-  - The lexical environment consists of any local variables in the function’s scope when the function is created
+  - The lexical environment consists of any local variables in the function's scope when the function is created

 - You have a closure when a function accesses variables defined outside of it